-Sure, a sprawling master bedroom with enough space for a chaise lounge, a fireplace, and enough storage for an entire family sounds lovely, but not everyone has the luxury of space.
-The truth is, small master bedrooms can look just as chic and function just as well, that is if you know how to decorate them to their full potential.
+Sure, a sprawling primary bedroom with enough space for a chaise lounge, a fireplace, and enough storage for an entire family sounds lovely, but not everyone has the luxury of space.
+The truth is, small primary bedrooms can look just as chic and function just as well if you know how to decorate them to their full potential.
 After all, don't they say that the best things come in small packages?
-We turned to our favorite interior designers' projects for 20 small master bedroom ideas to transform your space.
+We turned to our favorite interior designers' projects for 21 small bedroom ideas to transform your space.

-Small bedrooms with scant natural light typically look better and cozier with warm dark walls, like this NYC bedroom by interior designer Tali Roth.
-Embrace dim lighting by painting your walls a deep shade for a dramatic, sophisticated vibe.
+Small bedrooms with scant natural light typically look better and cozier with warm walls, like this NYC bedroom by interior designer Tali Roth.
+These tones allow you to feel more relaxed and can make the room appear a little larger.
+For a dramatic, sophisticated vibe, try embracing dim lighting and painting your walls a deep, warmer shade.

 A monochrome palette can do wonders to a small space, but a high-contrast palette can look even better.
 Try painting your walls a dark taupe color while keeping floors in a high-gloss white.
 Further enhance the contrast by painting your door black.

-A proper headboard can entirely transform your small space, by visually extending the bed from wall-to-wall to make the space look intentional.
-Options are plentiful too, from polished wood to the linen headboard, pictured.
+A proper headboard can entirely transform your room, by visually extending the bed from wall-to-wall to make the space look intentional.
+Options are plentiful too, from polished wood to the above pictured linen headboard.

-An all-white color palette is a surefire way to make your small master bedroom appear wider, especially if the space is light-drenched.
-Layer tonal soft furnishings to enhance the airy and light effect.
+Colors can do wonders for a space, but can sometimes make a room feel closed off and overwhelming.
+An all-white color palette is a surefire way to make your small primary bedroom appear wider, especially if the space is light-drenched.
+Layer tonal soft furnishings to enhance the airy and open effect.

 A large rug will also make a room appear wider, so pick a rug that fits almost the entirety of the floor space while leaving six inches of flooring on each wall.
 If you're on a budget, try layering a large, inexpensive jute or sisal rug to cover more square footage, with a smaller, vintage rug layered over top for interest.